LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Implicit layers are those which are enabled by their existence.
 For example, certain application environments (e.g. Steam or an automotive infotainment system) may have layers which they always want enabled for all applications that they start.
 Other implicit layers may be for all applications started on a given system (e.g. layers that overlay frames-per-second).
 Implicit layers are enabled automatically, whereas explicit layers must be enabled explicitly.
 What distinguishes a layer as implicit or explicit is by which registry key its layer information file is referenced by.

-For each value in these keys which has DWORD data set to 0, the loader opens the JSON format text information file (a.k.a. "manifest file") specified by the name of the value.
-Each name must be a full pathname to the text info file.
+For each value in these keys which has DWORD data set to 0, the loader opens the JSON manifest file specified by the name of the value.
+Each name must be a full pathname to the manifest file.

 The Vulkan loader will open each info file to obtain information about the layer, including the name or pathname of a shared library (".dll") file.

-The information file is in the JSON format and contains the following information:
+This manifest file is in the JSON format and contains the following information:

 - (required) "file\_format\_version" - same as for ICDs, except that the format version can vary independently for ICDs and layers.

 - (required) "name" - layer name

 - (required) "type" - which layer chains should the layer be activated on.
 Allowable values are "INSTANCE", "DEVICE", "GLOBAL".
 Global means activate on both device and instance chains.

-- (required) "library\_path" - filename / full path / relative path to the text file
+- (required) "library\_path" - filename / full path / relative path to the library file

 - (required) "api\_version" - same as for ICDs.